decentralized-identity/didcomm-messaging/message_structure.md

 - **created_time** - OPTIONAL.
 Message Created Time.
 The `created_time` attribute is used for the sender to express when they created the message, expressed in UTC Epoch Seconds (seconds since 1970-01-01T00:00:00Z UTC) [link](1970-01-01T00:00:00Z UTC).
 This attribute is informative to the recipient, and may be relied on by protocols.
 - **expires_time** - OPTIONAL.
 Message Expired Time.
 The `expires_time` attribute is used for the sender to express when they consider the message to be expired, expressed in UTC Epoch Seconds (seconds since 1970-01-01T00:00:00Z UTC) [link](1970-01-01T00:00:00Z UTC).
 This attribute signals when the message is no longer valid, and is to be used by the recipient to discard expired messages on receipt.

+When the sender is rotating their _from_ DID, additional fields are required to link the new did (present in **from**) and the prior DID:

+- **from_prior**: The previously used DID.
+- **from_provenance**: The signature of the new **from** DID with an authorized key of the DID in **from_prior**.

+TODO: Define the format of the from_provenance attribute.
+JWT?

+This method  is only needed when moving from one DID to another.
+Updating a DID should be performed according to the DID method update procedure.